uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

 Vivado takes at least 68 GB to install.

-When you finally finished installing, you will need to do similar process that you did in conda step to make sure Linux recognize the Vivado you installed.
+When you finally finished installing, you will need to do similar process that you did in the Conda step to make sure Linux recognizes the Vivado you installed.

 a) Type
 ```